mredrejo/cassette_harvester/README.md

 # Cassette harvester

 This repository contains the code for analysing long-read sequencing of a new biotechnological tool for capturing integron cassettes.
-It is the result of a collaboration between my lab and the [MBA lab](https://ucm.es/mbalab) lab, who developed the tool.
+It is the result of a collaboration between my lab and the [MBA lab](https://ucm.es/mbalab) lab, who conceived and developed the tool.
 Further details can be found in a paper currently in preparation.
-This repo contains the code for analyzing long-read sequencing of a new biotechnological tool for capturing Integron cassettes.
-This is a collaboration between my lab and the [MBA lab](https://ucm.es/mbalab),

 ### Workflow description